I have used a variety of profiling tools over the years, including several I wrote myself.

 The process of writing custom code to collect this kind of profiling data — in the manner I disparaged in the previous section — truly matches this definition of “ad hoc”.

-counts is valuable specifically makes this type of custom profiling less ad hoc and more repeatable.
+counts is valuable specifically because it makes this type of custom profiling less ad hoc and more repeatable.
 I should arguably call it “generalized ad hoc profiling” or “not so ad hoc profiling”… but those names don’t have quite the same ring to them.

 Use unbuffered output for the print statements.
 In C and C++ code, use